Old World Third Street bar guide

 Milwaukee Brat House

-It shouldn't really come as a surprise that a venue called Milwaukee Brat House would become a hit – both amongst locals as well as amongst out-of-towners, like the USA Today, Food Network and Lonely Planet.
-As you'd expect from the name, Milwaukee Brat House serves up a scrumptious traditional Milwaukee-style brat, alongside plenty of other Milwaukee favorites, while also serving up a great, comfortable place to watch a game – or, in the case of the Brewers, shuttle over to one.
+It shouldn't really come as a surprise that a venue called Milwaukee Brat House would become a hit – both among locals as well as among out-of-towners, like the USA Today, Food Network and Lonely Planet.
+As you'd expect from the name, Milwaukee Brat House serves a scrumptious traditional Milwaukee-style brat, alongside plenty of other Milwaukee favorites, while also serving a great, comfortable place to watch a game – or, in the case of the Brewers, shuttle over to one.

 Old German Beer Hall

 1009 N. Old World Third St., (414) 226-2728

 Considering the neighborhood's history as the one-time center of German Milwaukee, the Old German Beer Hall is a quintessential Milwaukee bar.
 In addition to the big, big tap beers from world-renowned Hofbrau Brewery in Bavaria, you can also get the usual bottled favorites – though why pass up the chance to drink a liter of beer?

 The kitchen is open late, and in addition to the standard menu of brats and giant Bavarian-style pretzels, there is usually a couple of delicious German specialties on the menu too.
 The Beer Hall draws a number of different demographics, from families and "older folks" looking for a good meal, to theater and sports fans catching a drink before or after and event or show as well as the usual college crowds.

 1103 N. Old World Third St., (414) 988-5000